-This is one of my favorite retro dishes, hot gooey onion dip with just hint of spice.
-Then topped with crispy decedent french fried onions, so when you dip your chip into it, you get hot oozy cheese and a little extra crunch to boot!
+This is one of my favorite retro dishes: the BEST hot, gooey onion dip with just hint of spice.
+Then topped with crispy, decedent, french fried onions, so when you dip your chip into it, you get oozy cheese and a little extra crunch to boot!

 I think my grandmother used to make this onion dip…